 This make the mudgar a very versatile club that can be swung in many different ways, like we show you in the Indian club challenge and the Hanuman workout series.

-Both our adjustable Pahlavandle XL and Pahlavandle TG swing like mudgars, even though the inspiration was actually taken from the Tamil karlakattai.
+Our adjustable Pahlavandle TG swing like mudgars, even though the inspiration was actually taken from the Tamil karlakattai.

 The Tamil karlakattai